Techtonica/curriculum/express-js/express.md

 - Express is a fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/)[^1]

-- Express.js is a Node js web application server framework, which is specifically designed for building single-page, multi-page, and hybrid web applications.
+- Express.js is a Node.js web application server framework, which is specifically designed for building single-page, multi-page, and hybrid web applications.

 **Features of Express.js**